eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 5.3 Standardised attestation formats

-There are only a few suitable standardised formats for releasing electronic attestations of attributes currently available.
-These are:
+Within the EUDI Wallet ecosystem, the following suitable standardised formats for electronic attestations of attributes are (potentially) used:

-1. The ISO/IEC 18013-5 standard defines an attribute schema, data format and proof mechanisms for mDL-s, which can be used also with other attribute schemas, see [ISO/IEC 18013-5].
+1. The ISO/IEC 18013-5 standard defines an attribute schema, data format and proof mechanisms for mobile driving licences, which can be used also for other types of attestations, see [ISO/IEC 18013-5].

 2. SD-JWT-based Verifiable Credentials (SD-JWT VC) defines a proof mechanism similar to [ISO/IEC 18013-5], but for a different data format, see [SD-JWT VC].

 3. W3C Verifiable Credentials Data Model v1.1 [W3C VC DM v1.1] defines a generic attribute schema agnostic to data formats and proof mechanisms, while v2.0 introduces requirements on format and recommendations on proof mechanisms, see [W3C VC DM v2.0].

-[Topic 12] presents the current and foreseen status of these technical specifications and states the requirements regarding support for these specifications by attestations.
+[Topic 12] states the requirements regarding support for these specifications.

 ### 5.4 Attestation Rulebooks